Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

 \subsubsection{Bias}

+Bias of multivariate and weighted treatment differences was negligible ($< |.01|$) in most conditions, implying that Bayesian multivariate logistic regression analysis was generally able to reproduce true treatment effects.
+However, the estimation of average treatment effects under effect sizes $4.1$ and $4.2$ resulted in slightly biased treatment differences for the Any and Compensatory rules.
+As shown in Table \ref{tab:Bias.k2}, these absolute biases ranged up to $|0.04|$.
+These biases were produced in both univariate and multivariate logistic regression analysis, but not in multivariate Bernoulli analysis.
+Conditional average treatment effects were estimated with comparable patterns of bias and a maximum of $|.025|$.
+This bias showed up in conditions with a small sample, which is a well-documented property of logistic regression in general \citep{Nemes2009}.

-Mean estimates of regression coefficients were asymptotically unbiased, implying that bias was negligible ($<.01$) in conditions with a sufficiently large sample.
-We observed some bias in conditions with smaller samples (DGM $3.1$, $3.2$, $4.1$, and $4.2$ under the Any and Compensatory decision rules).
-Although small-sample bias is a well-documented property of logistic regression in general, we discussed these results in more detail in the online supplemental materials.
-The bias in regression coefficients was not necessarily problematic for our actual parameters of interest (success probabilities and differences between them), as transfer to these transformed quantities was not inherent.
-Even when regression coefficients were slightly biased (DGMs $3.1$ and $3.2$ under sample sizes of the Any and Compensatory rules), success probabilities and treatment differences could be estimated without bias (absolute bias $<|0.025|$), similar to the conditions without biased regression coefficients.
-More severe bias of regression coefficients in conditions with smaller sample sizes was not fully corrected in the transformation steps.
-Treatment effect estimation based on fixed values under DGMs $4.1$ and $4.2$ resulted in treatment differences with absolute biases up to $0.077$ for the Any and Compensatory rules, as shown in Table \ref{tab:BiasDelta}.
-Bias appeared slightly more severe when the covariate was discrete, compared to a continuous covariate.
-The reference and marginalization approaches could estimate treatment effects without bias, regardless of sample size.
+This bias in treatment differences could be traced back to bias in regression coefficients.
+Mean estimates of regression coefficients were asymptotically unbiased, implying that bias was negligible ($<|0.01|$) in conditions with a sufficiently large sample.
+We observed some bias in conditions with smaller samples (ES $3.1$, $3.2$, $4.1$, and $4.2$ under the Any and Compensatory decision rules).
+We can conclude that bias in regression coefficients was not necessarily problematic for our actual parameters of interest, namely success probabilities and differences between them.
+Even when regression coefficients had a small bias ($< |0.20|$ on the log-odds scale), success probabilities and treatment differences could be estimated without bias ($<|0.01|$), similar to the conditions without biased regression coefficients.
+This was the case for ES $3.1$ and $3.2$ under sample sizes of the Any and Compensatory rules.
+Only more severe bias of regression coefficients ($< |0.57|$ on the log-odds scale) in conditions with smaller sample sizes was not fully corrected in the transformation steps.
+This was seen in ES $4.1$ and $4.2$ under sample sizes of the Any and Compensatory rules.